 Aim

 Shotgun metagenomic sequencing analysis is widely used for microbial profiling of biological specimens and pathogen detection.
-However, very little is known about the technical biases caused by the choice of analysis software.
-In this study, we evaluated nine most widely used shotgun metagenomics taxonomical profiling software to characterize the microbial composition of wild rodent tissue samples.
+However, very little is known about the technical biases caused by the choice of analysis databases and software.
+In this study, we evaluated popular shotgun metagenomics taxonomical profiling software to characterize the microbial compositions of wildly collected rodent samples.

 Method and Results

-We analyzed shotgun metagenomic sequence data from three sets of wild rodent tissue samples using the metagenomics software, Kraken2, CLARK, and an extended version of CLARK, CLARK-s.
-We demonstrated the discrepancies in results between the different software, which cause significant differences in microbial identification and biological diversity within and between samples.
-Our analysis also showed that the three software differed in their ability to identify the presence of Leptospira, a major zoonotic pathogen of one health importance in comparison to traditional methods.
+We analyzed shotgun metagenomic sequence data from three sets of wild rodent tissue samples collected from St.Kitts using four different databases and nine of the most widely used metagenomics software.
+We demonstrated the discrepancies in results when different databases and software were used, which cause significant variation in microbial communintiy characterizations.
+Our analysis also showed that these software differed in their ability to identify the presence of Leptospira, a major zoonotic pathogen of one health importance in comparison to traditional methods.

 Conclusions

-Significant differences in compositional profiles for the same dataset while using different software and databases may lead to divergent biological conclusions in microbial profiling and zoonotic pathogens detection.
+Significant differences in compositional profiles for the same dataset while using different databases and software may lead to divergent biological conclusions in microbial profiling and zoonotic pathogens detection.

 Significance and Impact of Study